The XOR encryption model

 String( received_bytes )

-**We get the same message out as we sent in.
+We received the same message at the exit that we sent at the entrance.

 The result of the model can be studied without scripts, it is enough to study the information on the Graphics panel.

-As we can see, the error rate does not increase because the same key bits are used for encryption and decryption, and because there is no noise in the channel.
+As we can see, the error rate is not increasing because the same key bits are used for encryption and decryption, and also because there is no noise in the channel.

-We have created an environment to study the simple cryptographic algorithm XOR, also called gamming.
-The model performs encryption and decryption, it is easy to add noise and bias, and as further steps we can try frequency analysis.
+We have created an environment to study the simplest cryptographic algorithm, XOR, also called gamming.
+The model performs encryption and decryption, it is easy to add noise and bias to it, and as further steps you can try to perform a frequency analysis.